 I'm now writing art criticism for two publications.
 In addition to my ongoing work for WhiteHot Magazine, which has a contemporary fine art angle, I recently started writing for Cartwheel Art.
 This new Los Angeles based online publication has a specific niche focus on emerging artists, surrealism, outsider and street art.
 It's a little edgy and a perfect compliment to my continued writing for WhiteHot.

-Does all this art criticism drag me away from my own painting and fiction writing, you ask?
+Does all this art criticism drag me away from my own painting and fiction writing?

 It is a major time commitment, but it's something I'm passionate about.
 The challenge will be to make my own creative pursuits a priority.
 I'm working on that!

-BTW - I attended art school before going to university for two journalism degrees.
-Of course, that gave me the foundation to paint as well as to write about art.
+BTW - I attended art school before going pursuing journalism studies at university.
+Of course, that gave me the foundation to paint as well as write about art.
 I'm always seeking new ways to build on that foundation.
 I just picked up a charming and clever little book at the Getty Center Museum store, after viewing, Florence: The Dawn of the Renaissance - a lovely exhibit which ends February 10th.
 I'm adding it to my tower of inspirational art reference books: 101 Things to Learn in Art School by Kit White.